lmmx/plcache/CONTRIBUTING.md

 - Run `just ty` to run `ty` type checking.
 - Run `just flake` to run `flake8` linting
 - Run `just fmt` to run `ruff format` auto-formatter.

+To run the same checks that will run on CI, use `pre-commit run --all-files`